 What are popular gifts and souvenirs from Fiji?

-A quintessential gift is a large kava bowl (don't worry, it can be used for other things), called a tanoa.
-Kava itself - the root used in many traditional ceremonies - is legal in every country but Canada.
+A quintessential gift is a large kava bowl (don’t worry, it can be used for other things), called a tanoa.
+Kava itself – the root used in many traditional ceremonies – is legal in almost every country.

 Other handicrafts include items made of tapa, or bark.
 Playing on their cannibal and warrior heritage, crafted clubs and implements are available from various artisans.